 The Breach Notification Rule

 The Breach Notification Rule specifies how enterprises should respond to data breaches.
 The rule states that organizations must notify individuals, the media or the HHS Secretary in the event of a data breach.
 A breach is defined as “an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information”.

-After a breach, you have up to 60 days to notify the necessary parties.
+Following a breach, you should notify the necessary parties ASAP but no later than 60 days after the event.
 When writing up the notification you will need to state: what personal identifiers were exposed, the individual who used the ePHI, whether the ePHI was acquired or viewed, and whether the risk of damage has been mitigated.

 Reporting is another integral component of The Breach Notification Rule.
 Smaller breaches affecting less than 500 individuals need to be reported through the HHS website annually (if more than 500 individuals are affected you need to contact the media as well).
 Monitoring breaches closely on a case-by-case basis to assess the damage and respond accordingly is the key to success.

 To help you stay compliant with HIPAA, we’ve compiled a brief list of steps you can take below.
 Please note that we recommend you enlist the assistance of an experienced HIPAA consultant to keep your data protected.
 Your consultant will be able to perform a full evaluation of your current security practices and identify areas to improve.

 The first thing you need to do when preparing for HIPAA compliance is to assess the overall readiness of your enterprise.
 What you need to do to comply with the regulations depends on your current cybersecurity processes.
 Conducting a risk assessment that assesses how PHI and ePHI data is being managed will show you the gaps in your cybersecurity policy.